lf-edge/eve/docs/static-and-proxy-config.md

 If no such json file is found the device uses /var/tmp/zededa/DeviceNetworkConfig/default.json

-Those files merely specify the set of management ports, plus which of them do not have per usage charging (to separate out LTE modems).
+Those files merely specify the set of management ports, plus which of them do not have per usage charging (to separate out e.g., LTE modems).

 The default.json is:
 {
     "Uplink":["eth0","wlan0","wwan0"],
     "FreeUplinks":["eth0","wlan0"]
 }
-Note that this uses the old "uplink" terminology; new terminology is "management port".
+Note that this uses the old "uplink" terminology; new terminology for this concept is "management port".

 This per-model comfiguration can be overridden by an optional file in /config which is added when the image is built/installed.